Eli Crane: Tenure

-Crane did not support Kevin McCarthy for House Speaker, and was one of six Republicans to vote against him on every ballot in the 2023 election.
+Crane did not support Kevin McCarthy for House speaker, and was one of six Republicans to vote against him on every ballot in the initial speaker election in 2023.
 In the 15th and final round of voting, Crane dropped his support for a different candidate and voted "present".
+He would later be one of eight Republicans to support the removal of Kevin McCarthy from the speakership.